-- Pain/tightness/numbness in the shoulders, arms, neck, back, chest.
+- Pain/tightness/numbness/ heaviness in the shoulders, arms, neck, back, chest.

 - Rapid but weak pulse.

-- Shallow rapid breathing.
+- Shortness of breath.

 - Nausea or vomiting.

 - Unconsciousness

 These signs may come and go.
-Even if the warning signs disappear this person may still be having a heart attack and still need immediate help.
+Even if the warning signs disappear, this person may still be having a heart attack and still need immediate help.